 Comment.
 Subdivision (a) of Section 5122 restates subdivision (a) of former Section 5101 without change and is the same in substance as subsection (1) of Section 6-101 of the Uniform Probate Code (1982).
-Subdivision (b) of Section 5122 restates the second sentence of subdivision (e) of former Section 5101 without substantive change and is the same in substance as the second sentence of subsection (5) of Section 6-101 of the Uniform Probate Code (1982).
+Paragraphs (1)-(3) of subdivision (b) of Section 5122 restate the second sentence of subdivision (e) of former Section 5101 without substantive change and are the same in substance as the second sentence of subsection (5) of Section 6-101 of the Uniform Probate Code (1982).
+Paragraph (4) of subdivision (b) is new.
+The new paragraph makes clear that the rules applicable to an account established for funds of a guardianship, conservatorship, or decedent's estate are not affected by this part.

-§ 5124.
+§5124.
 Agent

 5124.
-"Agent" means a person who has a present right, subject to request, to payment from the account as an attorney in fact under a power of attorney.
+"Agent" means a person who has a present right, subject to request, to payment from an account as an attorney in fact under a power of attorney.

 Comment.
-Section 5124 is a new provision See Section 5204 (power of attorney with respect to accounts at financial institutions).
+Section 5124 is a new provision.
+See also Section 5204 (power of attorney with respect to accounts at financial institutions).